googleapis/doc-pipeline/README.md

 # Google Cloud Platform document pipeline

 `doc-pipeline` converts DocFX YAML to HTML.
-You can run it locally, but it is set up to run periodically to generate new docs in production/staging/dev.
+You can run it locally, but it is set up to run periodically to generate new docs in production or dev.

 `doc-pipeline` uses
 [docker-ci-helper](https://github.com/GoogleCloudPlatform/docker-ci-helper) to